Docker at a higher level

 Basically, add the above command then continue the regular shell commands.

-For the From command, you can add dockerhub name instead of the empty ubuntu OS image.
+command, you can add dockerhub name instead of the empty ubuntu OS image.

 So, yea.
 You need to know how to write shell commands to write a Dockerfile